bbsBayes/bbsBayes2/CODE_DESIGN.md

 - See `R/bbsBayes2-defunct.R` for listing all defunct packages in a document page
 - See `R/bbsBayes2-deprectated.R` for listing all deprecated packages in a document page
 - `dep_stop()` and `dep_warn()` are created in `bbsBayes2-defunct.R` and can be used to
   stop or warn on use of functions or arguments, depending.
-See `?plot_map` vs `?generate_map`
-- Because v3.0.0 of this package entails such a massive overhaul, I suggest using a start up message (in `R/bbsBayes2-package.R`) to share this with users
 - To deprecate a function
   - Add `dep_warn()` to the start of the function call and either continue, or switch to new function (e.g., `R/bbsBayes2-deprectated.R`)